loopbackio/loopback-connector-rest/README.md

 ## Creating a REST data source

-Use the [DataSource generator](http://loopback.io/doc/en/lb2/Data-source-generator) to add a REST data source to your application.
+Use the [data source generator](http://loopback.io/doc/en/lb2/Data-source-generator) to add a REST data source to your application:

 ```shell
 $ apic create --type datasource